-WordPress and Drupal both are very versatile CMS (content management system) and are capable of handling any type of website be it a Blog, Business Website, Portal, Online Store etc. Both have a huge and vibrant community of users and developers which keep working continuously to create better solutions.
-WordPress is more popular among novice users and developers while Drupal is popular among high end developers.
-Though Drupal is more feature rich and advanced but as it needs a higher level of skills to use them, most of them renders them waste for beginners.
+WordPress and Drupal both are very versatile CMS (content management system) and are capable of handling any type of website be it a Blog, Business Website, Portal, Online Store etc. Both have a huge and vibrant community of users and developers who keep working continuously to create better solutions.
+WordPress is more popular among novice users and developers while Drupal is popular among high-end developers.
+Though Drupal is more feature rich and advanced as it needs a higher level of skills to use them, most of them renders them waste for beginners.

-WordPress: When it comes to ease of use nothing comes closer to WordPress as the options on its admin panel is so neatly crafted that it just takes few minutes to understand how to use its basic features.
-It shouldn’t be an overstatement that if you are regular user of Facebook, you can easily start with WordPress (note that I am only talking about the basic use like creating Pages / Posts, managing settings etc. ).
+WordPress: When it comes to ease of use nothing comes closer to WordPress as the options on its admin panel are so neatly crafted that it just takes few minutes to understand how to use its basic features.
+It shouldn’t be an overstatement that if you are a regular user of Facebook, you can easily start with WordPress (note that I am only talking about the basic use like creating Pages / Posts, managing settings etc. ).
 It is very easy to install and uninstall a new Theme / Plugin.
-Most of the themes and plugins are self explanatory and can be used with ease.
-Also there are a number of tutorials available as text/videos where you can learn about them easily.
+Most of the themes and plugins are self-explanatory and can be used with ease.
+Also, there are a number of tutorials available as text/videos where you can learn about them easily.
 You can run a small informative website with ease without much technical knowledge, though if you need it to be excellently designed you will need a professional.

 Drupal: On the other hand Drupal is not easy to understand without a formal primer on it, even some general options are so deeply embedded that it may take a good time to find them.
-As it has a lot of advance features to built in, people start using them unintentionally and make their job super tough.
+As it has a lot of advanced features to built-in, people start using them unintentionally and make their job super tough.
 Templates and Extensions are not as easy to install and remove as it is in WordPress.
-Also their use needs a level of skills.
+Also, their use needs a level of skills.
 If you want to create a small informative website, it will not worth the effort you have to put up in learning Drupal Basics.

 Winner – WordPress

-WordPress: Though there are lot of big name websites running on WordPress like BBC, Techcrunch etc but it is still a well known fact that Scalability is a major problem on WordPress.
-You can make any type of website on WordPress with any functionality or design but as this website grows in size with Data and Traffic, it performance doesn’t sustain.
+WordPress: Though there are a lot of big-name websites running on WordPress like BBC, Techcrunch etc it is still a well-known fact that Scalability is a major problem on WordPress.
+You can make any type of website on WordPress with any functionality or design but as this website grows in size with Data and Traffic, its performance doesn’t sustain.
 It needs a very high level of expertise to handle these performance issues.
-If you website is a simple blog or a basic informative website then it will not be a big issue.
-But when you are running a enterprise level solution be it a website or portal, it is a really big headache.
-I faced loading speed related issue on WordPress websites specially on Online Stores and other web applications.
+If your website is a simple blog or a basic informative website then it will not be a big issue.
+But when you are running an enterprise level solution be it a website or portal, it is a really big headache.
+I faced loading speed related issue on WordPress websites especially on Online Stores and other web applications.

-Drupal: Drupal is inherently capable of handling large amount of data, complex functionalities and high traffic scenarios.
+Drupal: Drupal is inherently capable of handling a large amount of data, complex functionalities, and high traffic scenarios.
 It is highly scalable and you can run your website/application on Drupal for years to come without any performance issues.
 You can continue adding new complex functionalities and Drupal will sustain it.

 Winner – Drupal

 Drupal: Drupal was developed as a CMS for complex type websites.
-So it has lot of additional functionalities, which are not needed for a basic blogging website and only overburdens the developer.
+So it has a lot of additional functionalities, which are not needed for a basic blogging website and only overburdens the developer.
 Use of Drupal for a Blog will be as if you are using Sword in place of a needle.

 Winner – WordPress